It may take you a few attempts to get the hang of it but then it will transform your life.

 And her car, her brand new BMW convertible, was constantly breaking down.
 Every warning light on the dashboard would light up and a peremptory voice would tell her to take it to the dealer right away.
 She had already been to the dealer twice.

 In my programs, I stress that the mental models we use and the mental chatter we entertain are responsible for all of the feelings of overwhelm and anxiety we feel.
-If we make appropriate changes in them the problems simply vanish.
+If we make appropriate changes in our mental models, the problems simply vanish.

 This is true.